Tim-Liam-Hill/SimpleWebBrowser/README.md

 * seems like the bottom text of the page gets cut off in some sites
 * HTML parser seems like it is struggling on url https://javascript.info/currying-partials
 * I have assumed you can't have tags inside of li elements.
 You can, and when this happens I render extra bullet points.
 The solution is to prepend an extra text element to a li when we encounter it to handle the bullet point.
 Need to be sure to check that there isn't already a bullet point there though (maybe a specialized class for this).
-* for inline elements, the width we draw the rect is just marginally too long
+* for inline elements, the width we draw the rect is just marginally too long (because of trailing space)
+* bug in HTML parser when extracting inner attributes.
+If an attribute starts on a new line we don't get rid of the newline and the attribute will start with a "\n"
+* don't just fail if we can't fetch a stylesheet